electric-sql/legacy-cli/README.md

 `migrations revert [--help] [--verbose] [--dir MIGRATIONS_DIR] [--env ENVIRONMENT_NAME] MIGRATION_NAME`

-This will copy the named migration from the Electric SQL server to replace the local one.
+This will copy the named migration from the ElectricSQL server to replace the local one.

 By default this will use the `default` environment, if you want to use a different one you can specify it with `--env ENVIRONMENT_NAME`